damienmarsic/barseqcount/docs/bsq-doc.rst

 barseqcount count
 *****************

+Although ``barseqcount count`` works with any number of barcodes, typically, each read contains one variant barcode, as well as possibly one or more sample barcodes.
+The sample barcodes are introduced by barcoded primers which are used to amplify the variant barcode sequence.
+In the case of Illumina sequencing, if indexes (barcodes introduced by PCR or ligation) are used for different samples, demultiplexing is typically performed by the NGS provider, in which case multiple files will be provided (1 file or 1 file pair per index), with their reads only containing the variant barcode.
+In that case, and in any case where multiple read files are present, file name prefixes will be used as sample barcodes.

 Any common read file format (fasta or fastq, either uncompressed or gzipped) can be read by ``barseqcount count``.
 However, paired-end reads must be merged before use.
 Many merger programs can be used, for example ``NGmerge`` from the ``ngmerge`` package is recommanded.
 Example of installation in a conda environment::

     conda install ngmerge